lorenzo-crippa/lorenzo-crippa.github.io/_pages/research.md

 ## Peer-reviewed

 **Crippa, L.**, N. Kalyanpur, and A. Newman.
 2026.
 [Financial Sanctions Spillovers and Firm Interdependence](https://doi.org/10.1086/740171).
-Forthcoming at The Journal of Politics.
+Forthcoming at _The Journal of Politics_.

 Brodeur, A., D. Mikola, N. Cook, L. Fiala, . . . , **L. Crippa**, et al (348 coauthors).
 2026.
 “Computational Reproducibility and Robustness of Empirical Economics and Political Science Research Between 2022 and 2023”.
 Conditionally Accepted at _Nature_.